Thousands urged to flee their homes as storm wallops California, closing down roads, prompting water rescues and leaving 1 dead - KTVZ

 Elsewhere in the county, a 5-year-old child was swept away in flood waters near the Salinas River in San Miguel Monday morning.
 The hourslong search for the child was suspended in the afternoon “because the weather had become too severe and it was not safe anymore for first responders to be conducting the search,” San Luis Obispo County Sheriff’s Office public information officer Tony Cipolla told CNN.

-More than 34 million Californians were under a flood watch Monday and into Tuesday — about 90% of the state’s population and 10% of the US population.
+More than 34 million Californians were under a flood watch early Tuesday — about 90% of the state’s population and 10% of the US population.

 Parts of the central California coast received 1 to 1.25 inches of rain per hour Monday, the Weather Prediction Center said.